 I've never had a problem with my drain clogging.
 IMO, you'd have to have some pretty bad plumbing to begin with.
 I also make soap with oils and have never had a problem using those either.
 Someone who was thinking of buying a soap bar from me told me this as well.
 It stumped me, because I had never heard of it, nor had the problem ever.

-2c-3a - coarse - normal-high porosity - high density - growing out to donate
+2c-3a - med-coarse - normal-high porosity - high density

 DT: Coconut Oil + scalp massage